 Facial steaming has long been a popular skincare practice, often touted for its ability to open pores and cleanse the skin deeply.
-However, for individuals with oily skinOpens in a new tab., this seemingly beneficial routine can have surprising disadvantages.
+However, for individuals with oily skin, this seemingly beneficial routine can have surprising disadvantages.
 While it might offer some short-term benefits, steaming your face regularly can lead to several adverse effects that outweigh the positive aspects.

 Introduction to Facial Steaming